Check this page as the fest draws near for the latest updates!

 FRIDAY – SATURDAY, 12PM – 4PM

 The IJA is looking for four street performers to entertain 10,000 people at the downtown Farmer’s Market in Cedar Rapids.
-The four performers will hit the bricks and represent the art of juggling from 9am – 12pm Saturday morning.
+The four performers will hit the bricks and represent the art of juggling 9am – 11:30am Saturday morning.

-To be considered for this year’s event, please submit an email with a link to your promotional materials to: email@example.com.
-Deadline for submitting promo materials is to be announced.
+To be considered for this year’s event, please submit an email with a link to your promotional materials to: firstname.lastname@example.org.
+Submit your promo materials now!

 Festival attendees, don’t miss the busking shows on Saturday morning!